edg-l/edgarluque.com/content/blog/mlir-with-rust.md

 let index_type = Type::index(&context);

 // Append a `func::func` operation to the body (a block) of the module.
 // This operation accepts a string attribute, which is the name.
-A type attribute, which contains a function type in this case.
+// A type attribute, which contains a function type in this case.
-// Then it accepts a single region, which is where the body of the function will be, this region can have
+// Then it accepts a single region, which is where the body
+// of the function will be, this region can have
-// multiple blocks, which is how you may implement control flow within the function.
-These blocks each can have more operations. module.body().append_operation(func::func(
+// multiple blocks, which is how you may implement
+// control flow within the function.
+// These blocks each can have more operations. module.body().append_operation(func::func(
     &context,
     StringAttribute::new(&context, "add"),
+    TypeAttribute::new(
-    TypeAttribute::new(FunctionType::new(&context, &[index_type, index_type], &[index_type]).into()),
+            FunctionType::new(&context, &[index_type, index_type], &[index_type]).into()
+        ),
     {
         // The first block within the region, blocks accept arguments
-        // In regions with control flow, MLIR leverages this structure to implicitly represent the passage of control-flow dependent values without the complex nuances of PHI nodes in traditional SSA representations. let block = Block::new(&[(index_type, location), (index_type, location)]);
+        // In regions with control flow, MLIR leverages
+        // this structure to implicitly represent
+        // the passage of control-flow dependent values without the complex nuances
+        // of PHI nodes in traditional SSA representations. let block = Block::new(&[(index_type, location), (index_type, location)]);

         // Use the arith dialect to add the 2 arguments.